Do I Need to File State Taxes If I Live Abroad?

 “Sticky States” Make It Tough to Get Out of State Taxes Abroad

 There are five states with less clear rules when it comes to taxation.
 These are called sticky states because they make it harder than usual for residents to change their residency status.
-For example, sticky states may consider you a resident for simply having any of the following:
+For example, sticky states may consider you a resident for simply maintaining the following in that state:

 - A state driver’s license or ID card